 So, should we go Dutch?

-The answer is; we shouldn’t go Dutch a 100%, but aim for at least 55% and make sure to create many sustainable improvements.
+The answer is; we shouldn’t go Dutch 100%, but aim for at least 55% and make sure to create many sustainable improvements.
 Sir Attenborough is right about one thing: we need to become more efficient and sustainable with our agricultural sectors.

 However, we will not be able to feed the entire world with greenhouses and vertical indoor farming only.
-Not all crops are able to grow in these pre-made circumstances and this type of horticulture worldwide requires too much energy (even with renewable energy), environmental damage and money to build.
+Not all crops are able to grow in these pre-made circumstances and this type of horticulture worldwide requires too much energy (even with renewable energy), environmental damage, and money to build.
 Money that many places in the world do not have the luxury of having.

-We should probably not place our entire trust in technologies to save us from the agricultural problems we are facing, but also assess how we can make our land usage more sustainable and promote more environmental friendly farming everywhere.
+We should probably not place our entire trust in technologies to save us from the agricultural problems we are facing, but also assess how we can make our land usage more sustainable and promote more environmentally friendly farming everywhere.
 It is our eating habits and our food policies and values that need changing.

 Still, humans are incredibly smart and innovative.
 New sustainable technologies are popping up like mushrooms and will slowly dominate our agricultural practices in the future.
 But it’s the balance we should strive for: sustainable agricultural technology and sustainable farming.

 Knowing where food comes from and how to act on it

 In order to change food systems and look for potential sustainable solutions, it is crucial we look at the production, processing, distribution, and consumption of food.
 By performing Life Cycle Assessments (LCA) organizations are able to know exactly where the biggest hotspots of environmental impact within a product’s supply chain are.
 And can make sure they act accordingly.